shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

 Note: If you wish to use this code, in models.py and icg.python.ops.icg_ops.py change all occurrences of {/home/cpm/Research/KfTNRD/2021/Denoising_Framework} to the path to the project

-Note: I did not upload the data to Github.
-Images must be put into the Train,Test, and Analysis Directories

 Also, here is a list of the directories and files plus explanations: